jekyll/jekyll/docs/_docs/deployment/manual.md

 ## FTP

-Most traditional web hosting provider let you upload files to their servers over FTP.
+Most traditional web hosting providers let you upload files to their servers over FTP.
 To upload a Jekyll site to a web host using FTP, run the `jekyll build` command and copy the contents of the generated `_site` folder to the root folder of your hosting account.
 This is most likely to be the `httpdocs` or `public_html` folder on most hosting providers.

 ## scp